 The CJEU is the sole multilingual judicial body in the world, since all Member States’ languages can be used as the language of procedure.
 The multilingual regime ensures both communication with the involved parties in their own official language and dissemination of the Court’s jurisprudence in all Member States.

-The Court of Justice is made up of one judge from each Member State, plus 11 advocates general; the General Court is composed of at least one judge for each Member State (47 judges in office as of December 2018).
-Judges and advocates-general are appointed jointly by national governments for a renewable six-year term.
+The Court of Justice is made up of 28 judges plus 11 advocates general; the General Court is composed of 2 judges for each Member State .
+Both the judges and advocates-general are appointed jointly by national governments for a renewable six-year term.
 They are nominated among "persons whose independence is beyond doubt and who possess the qualifications required for appointment to the highest judicial offices in their respective countries or who are jurisconsults of recognised competence".
-All the Court’s sections are chaired by a President elected for a renewable term of three years.
+The Court of Justice’s members choose their President for a renewable term of three years.